abbosjon-kudratov/voiceRecognition-SaS/README.md

 ### Umarjon Rajabov -u1610247/section001

 ### `©2019 INHA UNIVERSITY IN TASHKENT, Uzbekistan`
-### P.S.
-All the source codes and input files are the Folder named "src"

 ### `How to run the code:` " python fft_plots.py <input_filename> " // e.g. "python fft_plots.py test_yes_1.wav "